Burkey Belser

-Biography

-Early life
+Early life, family and education

 Burkey Belser was born July 8, 1947, in Columbia, South Carolina.
 The Belser family has been long-established in the South, with Christian Belser (1752–1812) arriving in Charleston from Baden-Baden, Duchy of Württemberg in 1787.
 A family plantation, Sunnyside on Edisto, South Carolina, has been exclusively in family hands from the Mikell side of the family for over 300 years.
 Summer-long stays in the natural setting of the plantation awakened his artistic predilection.
-He took painting and drawing courses at the University of South Carolina when he was eight.
+He took painting and drawing courses at the University of South Carolina when he was eight years old.
 He redrew entire issues of The New Yorker cartoons before settling on favorite cartoonists such as William Steig and Charles Barsotti.

 His parents divorced in 1952.
-Belser lived another two years in Columbia with his mother and sister before moving with them and his stepfather to Birmingham, Alabama, for a year, then on to Memphis, Tennessee.
+Belser lived another two years in Columbia with his mother and sister before moving with them and his stepfather to Birmingham, Alabama, for a year, in Memphis, Tennessee.
 Belser was given the President's Award by the student body, an award given to the individual judged to have contributed most to the high school.
 He was an Eagle Scout and earned the God and Country award.